Cliques and a new measure of clustering: with application to U.S. domestic airlines: Empirical Results on Air Transport Networks

-In Figure \ref{fig:counterexample2}, the number of 4-complete and 5-complete subgraphs is constant as $n$ increases.
+In the lollipop $L(5, n-5)$ of Figure \ref{fig:counterexample2}, the number of 4-complete and 5-complete subgraphs is constant as $n$ increases.
 Beyond a certain point, only 4-paths and 5-paths are added to the denominators of $C(4)$ and $C(5)$ and no further 4-stars or 5-stars or 5-arrows are created.
 We can show that